Ravnur-Inc/ams-api-replacement-demo-app/README.md

 ## How do I migrate my existing AMS assets to RMS?

-Ravnur includes a Console UI as part of the RMS manage application.
+Ravnur includes a Console UI as part of the RMS management application.
 It allows you to perform maintenance task including migration of data from existing AMS account.
-Migration job copies the asset metadata (not content - that stays put), content key policies, transforms and streaming locators from AMS to RMS so that your assets are streamable within minutes.
+Migration job copies the asset metadata (not content - that stays put), content key policies, transforms, and streaming locators from AMS to RMS so that your assets are streamable within minutes.
 We have a [complete migration guide](docs/app-migration.md) and [AMS metadata migration guide](docs/data-migration.md) as a part of it.

 ## RMS Feature Roadmap